troainc/TROA-Gridvault/README.md

 ### Legacy ALE GridBackup to GridVault

-Use the separate `MigrationTools/GridBackupToGridVault` utility when moving from the discontinued ALE GridBackup plugin.
+Use the separate `MigrationTools/GridBackupToGridVault` utility when moving from the ALE GridBackup plugin.
 It recognizes the old layout:

 ```text
 GridBackups/<owner-folder>/<grid-name>_<entity-id>/<timestamp>.sbc